- Highlight Station Overview

 Use the pickbox to select any portion of pipe, or a piece of equipment such as a head, valve, etc. The system will highlight the component you selected, along with any pipe and equipment connected to that item.

-Here's an irrigation drawing prior to highlighting the mainline:
+Here's a section of an irrigation drawing prior to highlighting the mainline:

 After you click any portion of mainline, lateral pipe, or equipment with the Highlight Station tool active, all pipe and equipment connected to the selected component are highlighted.

 Highlight Station works in conjunction with our Verify Mainline tool in error checking mainline piping.
 For information on verifying the mainline, see our Verify Mainline page.